Managing insolvency for sole traders and partnerships

 This is a formal agreement between you and your creditors that needs to be approved by a court.
 You will require the assistance of a lawyer or accountant in drafting the necessary documentation.

-A proposal can include conditions such as assigning all or some of your property to a trustee, such as an accountant who will act as the private sector equivalent of a court’s Official Assignee, or offering part or full payment of your debts by instalment.
+A proposal can include conditions such as assigning all or some of your property to a trustee, such as an accountant who will act as the private sector equivalent of the Official Assignee, or offering part or full payment of your debts by instalment.

 Your trustee will need to call a meeting of creditors to discuss the terms of the proposal and seek their agreement.
 Once your creditors approve the terms, court approval must be sought to make the proposal legally binding.
 After that point, your creditors can’t pursue you for their debts without the court’s permission for the duration of the proposal.